The Porter (TV series): Casting

 In April 2021 CBC and BET+ announced the main cast was slated to include Aml Ameen, Ronnie Rowe Jr., Mouna Traoré.
 In June Oluniké Adeliyi and Loren Lott joined the cast, with creators Arnold Pinnock and Bruce Ramsay also taking on series regular roles.
 In July 2021, it was announced that Alfre Woodard would be joining the cast in a recurring role.

 Thorne stated that there was "so much incredible talent across this country" from which to cast for the series.

-Release

-In addition to the CBC, the series was released in the United States on 5 May 2022 on BET+.
-In February 2023, the show was cancelled after one season.

 Reception

-Critical Reception

-The first season received positive reviews from critics.
-On the review aggregation website Rotten Tomatoes, the season holds an approval rating of 100% with an average rating of 8.4 out of 10, based on 7 reviews.

-After the first episode aired, a review in The Globe and Mail stated that the show "is great TV...with compelling characters" and referred to it as "one sexy show".
+The series has received positive reviews from critics.
+On the review aggregation website Rotten Tomatoes, The Porter holds an approval rating of 100% with an average rating of 8.4 out of 10, based on 7 reviews.
+A review in The Globe and Mail called the show "great TV...with compelling characters" and referred to it as "one sexy show".

-Accolades

-The Porter was the most nominated show at the 11th Canadian Screen Awards.
+The Porter was the most nominated show at the 11th Canadian Screen Awards, leading with 19 nominations, and winning a record 12.

+Despite interest from the CBC, The Porter was canceled after one season due to the BET Media Group pulling out of financing.
+According to executive producer Jennifer Kawaja "there was a lack of interest in 'the Canadian point of view.'”
+While accepting the Academy Board of Directors’ Tribute Award, Indigenous actor, director and producer Jennifer Podemski issued a call to the federal government “to increase permanent funding" for Indigenous Screen Office.